Cycls/docs/getting-started.md

 Sarya is a python framework for building, and publishing AI applications.
 It provides everything you need to transform your project into beautiful UI across multiple platforms.

 <br/><br/>
-in order to get started make sure you sign-up and get your `SECRET-KEY` from the developer platform at [platform.sarya.com](https://platform.sarya.com).
+In order to get started make sure you sign-up and get your `SECRET-KEY` from the developer platform at [platform.sarya.com](https://platform.sarya.com).
 ### 1. Install

 ```sh